 Yes, this is a succulent!
-Snake Plant’s water-storing yellow striped leaves thrive in dry soil and indirect light.
+Snake plant’s water-storing yellow striped leaves thrive in dry soil and indirect light.
 It’s notorious for living well in the shade.
 However, Sansevieria color may fade and its growth may be stunted by the lack of light, so if you want to place it in a window facing south, it will thrive.

-Shake plant is a great option for beginners.
+Snake plant is a great option for beginners.
 It’s extremely low-maintenance, detoxifies the air, and has a unique look.
 I’ve grown my fair share of these plants and can’t recommend them enough.